robust-rosin/robust/README-testcase.md

     This **has to be** (!) the same commit as used by @gavanderhoorn to create the pkgs.rosinstall file.

-3. Create a branch "bug_witness" from that commit in your local repo (later you obviously push it to the github remote as well):
+3. [outdated] Create a branch "bug_witness" from that commit in your local repo (later you obviously push it to the github remote as well):

     ``git checkout -b bug_witness``